catesoane/FightingMongooses/README.md

 # FightingMongooses

 Title: NBA Stat Analysis

 Team Members:
-•	Cate Soane
+-	Cate Soane
-•	Joe Spiwak
+-	Joe Spiwak
-•	Sandra Langston
+-	Sandra Langston
-•	Tarek Mohamed
+-	Tarek Mohamed

 Project Description:
-•	Exploring NBA 2017-2018 team stats to determine what gives top NBA organizations an edge.
+-	Exploring NBA 2017-2018 team data to determine what gives top NBA organizations an edge.

-Questions/Outline:
-1. (CATE): Is there a correlation between average years of combined team experience and regular season team wins?
-(Breakdown between roster, rotation and starters)
-2. (JOE): Is there a correlation between team average Player Efficiency Rating and regular season team wins?
-3. (JOE)Is there a correlation between PER and salary?
+Questions:
+-	Do teams with more experienced players win more?
+-	Is Real Plus-Minus (RPM) a good predictive stat for NBA organizations?
+-	Is Player Efficiency Rating (PER) a good predictive stat for NBA organizations?
-4. (SANDRA): Is there a correlation between total team salary and regular season wins?
+-	Is there a particular box score stat that correlates with wins?
-5. (TAREK): Is there a correlation between a teams average TS% and regular season wins?
+-	Do organizations with more money/higher paid players win more?

 Data:
-team_win_data.csv
-NBA_season1718_salary.csv
-team_salary_experience.csv
-player_PER.csv
+-	Compiled data from ESPN and other NBA affiliated websites